Location Spotlight: Repair

 Read Post

-• A person in protective gear welding metal with sparks flying in a dimly lit workshop.
+• Person in protective gear welding metal outdoors, with sparks flying from the welding process.

 Read Post